 - 2. Memoranda of Points and Authorities in support of or in opposition to motions shall not exceed 25 pages.
 Replies shall not exceed 12 pages.
 Only in rare instances and for good cause shown will the Court grant an application to extend these page limitations.
 No supplemental brief shall be filed without prior leave of court.
 Typeface shall comply with Local Rule 11-3.1.1.
 (Civil).

-NOTE: Times New Roman font must be used; the size must be no less than 14.
-Footnotes shall be in typeface no less than two sizes smaller than text size and shall be used sparingly. - 3.
+NOTE: If Times Roman font is used, the size must be no less than 14; if Courier is used, the size must be no less than 12.
+Footnotes shall be in typeface no less than one size smaller than text size and shall be used sparingly. - 3.
 Filings that do not conform to the Local Rules and this Order may not be considered. - 4.
 Before filing any motion for discovery, a party shall consult with opposing counsel to ascertain whether the requested discovery will be provided.
 All discovery motions shall state with particularity what is requested, the basis for the request, whether the discovery has been requested from opposing counsel, and whether the discovery has been declined, in whole or in part.
-Motions made without prior consultation with opposing counsel or that fail to include the above information may not be heard. - 5.
-Trial is set for Tuesday, November 15, 2022 at 9:00 a.m. - 6.
-All documents shall be e-filed and served on opposing counsel at approximately the same time. - 7.
-One mandatory chambers copy of all filed documents.
-Chambers copies shall be delivered to and placed in the Judge's courtesy box, located outside of the Clerk's office on the 4th floor.
-Chambers copies of under seal documents shall be placed together in a manilla envelope labeled "UNDER SEAL".
+Motions made without prior consultation with opposing counsel or that fail to include the above information may not be heard.